Frank B. Brandegee: U.S. House

 Brandegee was elected as a Republican to the Fifty-seventh Congress to fill the vacancy caused by the death of Charles A. Russell.
 He was reelected to the Fifty-eighth and Fifty-ninth Congresses and served from November 4, 1902, until May 10, 1905, when he resigned.

 Brandegee was a delegate to several state and national Republican conventions, and was chairman of the Connecticut Republican Party's 1904 state convention.

 U.S. Senate

 Brandegee resigned from the House to accept election to the U.S. Senate, filling the vacancy caused by the death of Orville H. Platt.

 He was reelected in 1908, 1914, and 1920, and served from May 10, 1905, until his death.

 A staunch "Old Guard" conservative, Brandegee opposed women's suffrage and America's participation in the League of Nations.
-In 1920 Brandegee was also one of the chief promoters of Warren G. Harding for President.
+In 1920 Brandegee was also one of the chief promoters of Warren G. Harding for the US presidency.

 In the Senate he was Chairman of the following committees: Interoceanic Canals (Sixty-second Congress); Panama (Sixty-second Congress); Pacific Railroads (Sixty-third through Sixty-fifth Congresses); Library (Sixty-sixth and Sixty-seventh Congresses); and Judiciary (Sixty-eighth Congress).

-Brandegee was President pro tempore during two days (March 25-26, 1912) of the Senate in the Sixty-second Congress (1911 to 1913).
+Brandegee was President pro tempore on two days (March 25–26, 1912).